biya-coin/biyaliquid-docs/.gitbook/developers-defi/injective-trader/README.md

-# Biyachain Trader
+# Biya Chain Trader

-Biyachain Trader is a professional-grade framework that provides a high-performance, reliable foundation for developing and deploying algorithmic trading strategies on the Biyachain blockchain.
+Biya Chain Trader is a professional-grade framework that provides a high-performance, reliable foundation for developing and deploying algorithmic trading strategies on the Biya Chain blockchain.
 It bridges the gap between algorithmic trading strategies and blockchain execution, eliminating technical barriers.
 The framework takes care of the heavy lifting - real-time data streaming, order execution, reconnection/recovery, transaction batching, and analytics This frees up traders to focus solely on strategy development rather than blockchain complexities.

 You can use it to import existing strategies or create new ones that: